chinenyeegbe/what-to-wear/README.md

 5) Install Expo via `npm install expo-cli --global`
 6) Run `expo publish`.
 You may have to create an account/login.
 7) Download the Expo app on your phone
-8) Once you login on your phone you should see
+8) Once you login on your phone you should see whattowear

 Alternatively to these instructions, you can run `npm eject` after step 3, open the project up in Xcode, and proceed from there.
 I do not know how that works.